Physis21/fisticuffs/README.md

 Follow structure from "godot platform fighter series".

 ## Dimensions
-For now, keep 1200 width and 900 height, for a 4:3 ratio like SF3
+For now, keep 1200 width and 900 height, for a 4:3 ratio like SF3 and MBAACC

 ## Differences with respect to tutorial
 - Walk takes place of Dash